 Hatter shrugged helplessly back at the proprietor.
 "See what I mean?"

 Twenty winced and bobbed her head sympathetically.
-She knew plenty about the downsides of poorly-blended tea.
-"I'll just wrap a few of these for you, sweetheart.
+She knew plenty about the downsides of poorly-blended tea, that one did.
+"I'll just wrap a few of these up for you, sweetheart.
 They'll be right out."

 Hatter was not listening by then, since it was taking most of his concentration not to say some rather scathing things to his little oyster.
 Alice, he mentally corrected, as she stormed out the door and across the bridge.
 He jogged after her.
 "Alice, where do you think you're going?"